77 Sunset Strip: The controversial sixth season, 1963–1964

 In 1963, as the show's popularity waned, the entire cast was dismissed except for Zimbalist.
 Jack Webb was brought in as executive producer and William Conrad as a producer/director.
 The character of Stuart Bailey was presented as a solo private investigator, with no continuity or reference to his past years with Jeff Spencer, Suzanne, Kookie and Roscoe or to his military OSS background.
-It was an abrupt, unexplained disconnect.
+It was an abrupt, unexplained disconnect; the new 77 Sunset Strip was virtually an entirely different show that just happened to use the same title and lead character name, although the lead character was now very different.
 The series and Bailey's personality took on a darker tone, and the familiar office, parking lot and Dino's Lodge were gone.
 A new musical theme was written by Bob Thompson.

 The Season 6 show title was not changed; it still was an address, but Bailey's new office is dramatically different from that which he shared with Spencer for the previous five years.
-The interior of Bailey's new office building is shown behind the show's opening and closing credits, forcing viewers to ponder how the same address could look so very different (it was actually the historic Bradbury building in downtown Los Angeles).
+The interior of Bailey's new office building is shown behind the show's opening and closing credits, forcing viewers to ponder how the same address could look so very different (it was actually the historic Bradbury Building in downtown Los Angeles).
 There seemed to be no spoken mention of his office address in the Season 6 shows, although in the episode "Bonus Baby" when a police officer inspects Bailey's private investigator license, a close-up shows the address "77 Sunset Strip."